jeremyButtler/freezeTB/README.md

   then you need to get around Mac's gatekeeper system by opening a terminal and typing `xattr -rd com.apple.quarantine ~/Desktop/freezeTB.app`.
-  The other option that might work, would bo to start freezeTB from the command line `~/Desktop/freezeTB.app/Contents/MacOS/ftbRay`.

 For a source install, the easiest way is using one of the Mac installer scripts.
 Both the raylib and TclTk install